Do you know the #1 reason customers leave?

 Every morning check: anyone birthday today?

 30 seconds to send a personal wish.
 But they remember forever.
+Here's how to set up birthday tracking so you never miss one.

 The Hard Part